Center for Advancement and Dissemination of Intervention Optimization (cadio)

 Intervention optimization is a different way of thinking for intervention scientists.
 Here you’ll understand the rationale behind and the goal(s) of intervention optimization.

-Cadio Academy
+CADIO Academy

-Increasing capacity of scientists working in the intervention optimization space across a variety of disciplines is central to cadio’s mission.
+Increasing capacity of scientists working in the intervention optimization space across a variety of disciplines is central to CADIO’s mission.

 Resources